Contrastive Novelty-Augmented Learning: Anticipating Outliers with Large Language Models: Method:

 \subsection{Novelty Prompting}

 \textbf{Desiderata of Novelty Generation} Inspired by previous work which utilize known, representative OOD data to train selective prediction and OOD detection models~\citep{kamath2020selective,hendrycks2019deep}, we focus on creating an generated ``novel set'' that is representative of potential label shifts at test time.
 The ``novel set'' must be (1) \textit{plausible}, meaning that it should bear a surface resemblance to the training data, e.g., we should create news examples for a news dataset, and (2) \textit{semantically novel}, meaning that these examples should be from new classes.
+In other words, an example is novel if it demonstrates a \textit{semantic shift}~\citep{arora2021types}, but shares non-semantic features with examples in the training set.
 For example, selecting data from an entirely separate dataset, as is done in \citet{hendrycks2019deep}, violates plausibility.
 Meanwhile simply editing surface features or recombining examples as is done in mixup~\citep{zhang2017mixup} might induce a distribution shift but would not result in semantic novelty.

 To satisfy these desiderata, we propose a two-stage generation method called Novelty Prompting (NP).
 To encourage semantic novelty, we first generate novel labels given a dataset's extant labels.
 We then show existing examples to a language model (to encourage plausibility) and ask it to generate a new example conditioned on one of the new labels.
 Figure~\ref{fig:full_method} shows both prompt formats.